MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 The [`pg_cron`](https://github.com/citusdata/pg_cron/) extension is a simple, cron-based job scheduler for PostgreSQL that runs inside the database as an extension.
 The `pg_cron` extension can run scheduled maintenance tasks within a PostgreSQL database.
 For example, you can run a periodic vacuum of a table or remove old data jobs.

 The `pg_cron` extension can run multiple jobs in parallel, but it runs at most one instance of a job at a time.
 If a second run is supposed to start before the first one finishes, then the second run is queued and started as soon as the first run completes.
-In such a way, it's ensured that jobs run precisely as many times as scheduled and don't run concurrently with themselves.
+In such a way, it ensures that jobs run precisely as many times as scheduled and don't run concurrently with themselves.

-Make sure that the `pg_cron` extension is added to `shared_preload_libraries`.
+Make sure that the value to which `shared_preload_libraries` is set, includes `pg_cron`.
 This extension doesn't support loading the library as the effect of executing [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html).
-Any attempt to run CREATE EXTENSION without having added the extension to `shared_preload_libraries` and having restarted the server, results in an error whose text says `pg_cron can only be loaded via shared_preload_libraries`, and whose hint is `Add pg_cron to the shared_preload_libraries configuration variable in postgresql.conf.`.
+Any attempt to run CREATE EXTENSION if the extension was not added to `shared_preload_libraries`, or the server wan't restarted after it was added, results in an error whose text says `pg_cron can only be loaded via shared_preload_libraries`, and whose hint is `Add pg_cron to the shared_preload_libraries configuration variable in postgresql.conf.`.

 To use `pg_cron`, make sure it's [library is added to be loaded upon server start](how-to-allow-extensions.md#load-libraries), it's [allowlisted](how-to-allow-extensions.md#allow-extensions), and it's [installed](how-to-allow-extensions.md#create-extensions) in any database from which you want to interact with its functionality, using the SQL artifacts it creates when you [create the extension]().